MSFNCPGTP/MSFNCPGTP.github.io/README.md

-# My Awesome Project
+# NCPG Microsite

-Welcome to my awesome project!
-This project does something really cool and amazing.
+Welcome to NCPG awesome Microsite!
+This site does something really cool and amazing.

 ## Description

-This project aims to solve [specific problem] by [briefly explain how].
-It's built using [technology stack], and it's designed to [unique features or goals].
+This site aims to solve [your confusion] by [explaining why you are in this situation].
+It's built using [Github], and it's designed to [unique, fun and informative].

-## Screenshots

-Here are some screenshots of the project:
+## Declaration - The First Phase

 ![Alt NCPG Logo](NCPG.png)

-*Caption: logo.*
+Here is some Fun fact:

 ![Alt comic](comic strip2.png)
 *Caption: homepage.*